vxvy/BillyBills/README.md

 # BillyBills
-A personal project oriented to manage bills
+A personal project oriented to manage bills.
+By now it only launches Jobs that ping the postges' database

 ***